robearlam/Rob.Commerce/README.md

 A series of plugins for Sitecore Experience Commerce

 ## Prerequisites
-* XC91 - Install a clean version of XC91, however before you run the install comment our the _"CreateDefaultTenantAndSite"_ task in the _Master_SingleServer.json_.
+* XC92 - Install a clean version of XC92, however before you run the install remove the _"SXAStorefront-CreateDefaultTenantAndSite"_ include, usually found on line 1001 in the _Master_SingleServer.json_.

 ## Installation
 Follow the steps below to deploy the plugins contained in this solution.